 Table of Contents

-Monads have a reputation of being abstract and difficult to understand.
-If you've heard such concerns, please put aside for a while any doubts you might have.
-Concerning abstraction, we've already seen in Chapter 9, I/O that the IO monad is easy to work with.
+We've already seen in Chapter 7, I/O that the IO monad is easy to work with.
 Notational differences aside, writing code in the IO monad isn't much different from coding in any other imperative language.

-As for difficulty, we quietly infiltrated monads into several earlier chapters of this book, when we had practical problems to solve.
-What we aim to show you is that, far from being difficult to understand, a monad is often an obvious and practical tool to help solve a problem.
+When we had practical problems to solve in earlier chapters, we introduced structures that, as we will soon see, are actually monads.
+We aim to show you that a monad is often an obvious and useful tool to help solve a problem.
 We'll define a few monads in this chapter, to show how easy it is.

 Let's take another look at the